aeon-toolkit/aeon/docs/contributing.md

 addressed, completely disregard the pull request template, or consist of low quality AI generated output may be closed without review.

+When implementing new algorithms, developers may require some evaluation form of evaluation against alternative implementations or published results.
+This is likely to be the case for complex published algorithms which are not contributed by trusted developers or the original authors.
+A developer may eventually do this themselves if the contributor is unable to, but this is a time-consuming process and may delay the merging of the pull request significantly.
+Please be aware of this when assigning yourself to an issue for such algorithms.

 In the following we will give a brief overview of how to contribute to `aeon`.
 Making contributions to open-source projects takes a bit of proactivity and can be daunting at first, but members of the community are here to help and answer questions.
 If you get